de-Bivort-Lab/margo/README.md

 Tracking of fruit fly larvae (left) in a chemotactic gradient and nematodes (right) in response to an optogenetic stimulus in the <a href="https://elifesciences.org/articles/26652">wormotel</a> high-throughput platform
 </p>

 <br/>

+## Reporting issues

+MARGO is still a work in progress.
+Please [report](https://github.com/de-Bivort-Lab/margo/issues) any errors to this repository.
+To help solve issues quickly, please provide a detailed description of the error, the MATLAB error message, and the MARGO error log file (if possible).

 ## Contributors